camshand/project-creator-3000/README.md

 The example .zip has a file structure great for Video Creation projects, however this can be modified to a file structure of any project type which you find yourself manually creating or copying often.

-The script will stop and alert you if you already have a folder in the directory with the project name entered.
+The script will stop and alert you if you already have a folder in the directory with the same name as the project name entered.